edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-08-25-diversity-equity-and-inclusion-training.md

 ---
 title:       "How To Build A Diversity, Equity, And Inclusion Training Program"
 permalink: /blog/diversity-equity-and-inclusion-training/
-image: blog/2021-08-25-diversity-equity-and-inclusion-training.jpg
+image: blog/2021/2021-08-25-diversity-equity-and-inclusion-training.jpg
 meta:  More than just teaching tolerance, DEI training helps to build a workplace that is safe, supportive, and truly inclusive.
 Here’s how to build your program.
+author:
-author: { name: Corey Bleich }
+  name: Corey Bleich
 ---

-More than just teaching tolerance, DEI training helps to build a workplace that is safe, supportive, and truly inclusive {: .featured-text }
+More than just teaching tolerance, DEI training helps to build a workplace that is safe, supportive, and truly inclusive{.lead}

 As workplaces become global and movements for racial and social justice build momentum, it’s time to take a hard look at your diversity, equity, and inclusion training.
 More than just teaching tolerance, DEI training helps to build a workplace that is safe, supportive, and truly inclusive for everyone in the building (or at home!).
 Here’s your guide to making that happen.